-Our ambition is to be one of the most sustainable beverage company and to be the preferred choice for the future.
+Our ambition is to be one of the most sustainable beverage companies and to be THE PREFERRED CHOICE for the future.
 We will convert our energy consumption to renewable energy in the entire value chain and we will work with our partners on reducing CO2 emissions and lowering the impact from packaging material through recycling, while having a positive social impact.
+By having joined the Science Based Target initiative (SBTi) we are committing not only to decarbonize in line with the Paris goals, but also to deliver transparent and verified data on our progress for 2030 for scope 1, 2 and 3 and for net zero later.
 We will reach our targets by:

 We will increase our renewable energy use towards 2030, starting from our own production and gradually increasing demands on suppliers.

 Royal Unibrew is setting ambitious targets on carbon emissions.
-From our own production (scope 1 and 2) we aim at being carbon emission free in 2025, and for the entire supply chain reducing our footprint by at least 50% in 2030.
-We have decided on several initiatives to reach these ambitious targets, but we also acknowledge that implementation of new, not yet available technologies, are key to succeed.
-For the multi-beverage industry, the main part of the CO₂ footprint is ’outside the fence’.
-Therefore, we need to work not only on scope 1 and 2 ‘inside the fence’ but as well on scope 3 ‘outside the fence’.
+From our own production (scope 1 and 2) we aim at being carbon emission free in 2025, and for the entire supply chain (scope 1, 2 and 3) reducing our footprint by at least 50% in 2030.
+We have decided on several initiatives to reach these ambitious targets, but we also acknowledge that implementation of new, not yet available, technologies are key to succeed.

 - Transform and electrify production